SpinalHDL/SpinalDoc/manual/getting_started.md

 @TODO change the example in the SpinalBaseProject file to reflect what we have here.)

 ### Generated code
-Once you have successfully compiled your code, the compiler should have emit the ""
+Once you have successfully compiled your code, the compiler should have emit the following VHDL code :

+@TODO Complete this

 ## What to do next ?
 It's up to you, but why not have a look at what the [types](types.md) are in Spinal or discover what [primitives]() the language provides to describe hardware components?
 You could also have a look at our [examples](examples.md) to see some samples of what you could do next.